 Sooooo….that leads me here today!
 These two factors motivated me to give doing my gel nails at home another shot.
 I had learned a few things over the years.
 It’s nice, because now I can sit down and watch a show on TV (who has time for that?!
 I do now) AND do my nails at home while saving money.
 It’s a win/win.
 Oh, and no one rolls their eyes at me.

-First things first, you will need the supplies.
+First things first, you will need the supplies to get gel nails at home.
 Keep in mind that it’s an initial investment but it will pay off over several times, and then be significantly less expensive then going to the salon each month.
 The supplies that you buy will either make or break your success, and like I said, I have been watching what to use and I think that a big reason why I got so incredibly frustrated the first few times I did my own gel nails is because I didn’t have the correct supplies for success.

 THE SUPPLIES YOU’LL NEED FOR GEL NAILS AT HOME:

 - Nail lamp.
 The one that I got a few years ago is no longer for sale, but I did my research and this one is a great option.
 It has hundreds of great reviews and is about 1/4 the price that I paid for mine.

 - Acetone to remove the polish.
 This is the kind that I bought that I love (it hadn’t arrived by the time I took these pictures which is why it’s not pictured).